Table of Contents

 The Legend Of The Autumn Full Moon Festival

+Learning about legends is as important as paying your mid-autumn festival greetings.
 The legend of the Moon festival revolves around Chang’e (嫦娥) and Hou Yi (后羿).
-There are many versions of this tale but out of that only 4 mention, Chang’e and Hou Yi at it are best.
+However, various versions of this tale exist.
+But only four mentions about Chang’e and Hou Yi are the most relatable.

 The Lady Chang’e Flying To The Moon

 Chang’e and Hou Yi were husband and wife.
 Hou Yi was an excellent archer and was asked to go on a mission.
 A mission to take down 10 suns that were withering the earth.
-Using just bow and arrow he killed 9 of them and as a reward, he was offered the elixir by the Queen mother of the west.
-The elixir could provide him immortality but given his love for his wife, he wasn’t willing to ingest the elixir alone.
+Using just a bow and arrow, he killed 9 of them.
+As a reward, he was offered the elixir by the Queen’s mother of the west.
+The elixir could provide him immortality, but he wasn’t willing to ingest the elixir alone, given his love for his wife.
 He did accept the elixir but gave it to his wife to hold onto under her protection.

 Hou Yi Making Cakes

-After the departure of his wife, Hou Yi and Chang’e were missing each other.
-Coming across their misery, an immortal informed Hou Yi of a way through which he can reunite with his wife again.
-All Hou Yi had to do was make round shaped cakes made of flour and place them in the Northwest direction of his home along with shouting out the name of the person he misses the most, his wife.
-By doing all this he was promised that he would reunite with his wife in the Mid-Autumn festival.
+After his wife’s departure, Hou Yi and Chang’e missed each other.
+Coming across their misery, an immortal informed Hou Yi of how he could reunite with his wife again.
+Hou Yi had to make round-shaped cakes made of flour and place them in the Northwest direction of his home and shout out the name of the person he misses the most ( his wife).
+He was assured that he would reunite with his wife at the Mid-Autumn Festival by doing all this.

 Jade Rabbit Mashing Herbs